 In 2016/17 she has been selected for the Monteverdi Apprentice Scheme.
 As part of the scheme she received personal coachings by Sir John Eliot Gardiner and the principals of the Monteverdi Orchestras and joined the English Baroque Soloists and the Orchestre Révolutionnaire et Romantique in concerts and on tour.

-MODERN After finishing her studies with Roel Dieltiens on the modern cello at the University of Arts in Zurich she worked as a tutti player and principal cellist in various orchestras.
-She is a member of the Symphonieorchester Vorarlberg as well as a frequent substitute at ORF Radio Symphony Orchestra Vienna and the Tonkünstler Orchestra and has joined Spira Mirabilis in their projects.
+MODERN After finishing her studies with Roel Dieltiens on the modern cello at the University of Arts in Zurich in 2009 she worked as a tutti player and principal cellist in various orchestras.
+She is a member of the Symphonieorchester Vorarlberg as well as an extra player at ORF Radio Symphony Orchestra Vienna and the Tonkünstler Orchestra and has joined Spira Mirabilis in their projects.

 EDUCATION In 2014 her special interest in Historical Performance led her to start a one-year intensive Master studies programme on the baroque cello and the viola da gamba with Jonathan Manson at the Royal Academy of Music which she completed with distinction.